ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-2.md

 **filename** uses NiFi Expression language to assign each FlowFile a unique name

 3\.
-Click **OK**.
+Click **Apply**.

 ### Step 4: Build Filter Logs & Enrich TruckEvents DataFlow Section <a id="step4-build-filter-logs-enrich-truckevents-lab0"></a>

 ### 4.1 RouteOnContent

 1\.
-Add the **RouteOnAttribute** processor onto the right of the ExecuteProcess.
+Add the **RouteOnContent** processor onto the right of the ExecuteProcess.
 Connect the UpdateAttribute processor to RouteOnContent.
 In the Create Connection window, check the **success** checkbox for the relationship.

 2\.
-Open SplitText **Properties Tab**, add the properties listed in Table 4 to the processor's appropriate properties and if their original properties already have values, update them.
+Open RouteOnContent **Properties Tab**, add the properties listed in Table 4 to the processor's appropriate properties and if their original properties already have values, update them.
 For the second property and onward, add a new dynamic property for NiFi expression, select the **New property** button.
 Insert the following property name and value, refer to Table 4.

 **Table 4:** Update RouteOnContent Property Values